DeNederlandscheBank/nifigator/docs/06_creating a nifvec graph.md

 }
 ```

+Collect all Nif context uris.

 ```python
 from nifigator import RDF, NIF

 # extract uris of all contexts
 context_uris = list(nif_graph.subjects(RDF.type, NIF.Context))
 ```

+Then generate the NifVector graph in batches of 1.000 DBpedia pages.

 ```python
 from nifigator import NifVectorGraph